NathanCQC/pytemplate/README.md

 # pytemplate

-This is a Python 3.11 app called pytemplate.
-The project includes Docker, Pyright, Ruff, GitHub Actions, Black, pre-commit, and Sphinx.
+This is a Python 3.12 app called pytemplate.
+The project includes Docker, pyright, ruff, typos, GitHub Actions, pre-commit, and Sphinx.

 <details>